sabamdarif/simple-linux-scripts/README.md

-# Install-Cool-Zsh
+# Install-zsh

-This script automates the installation of zsh, oh-my-zsh, autosuggestion, and customizes the terminal look like Kali terminal on any distribution and also in Termux.
+This script automates the installation of oh-my-zsh, zsh-autosuggestion, and customizes the terminal look like Kali terminal on any distribution and also in Termux.

 ## Steps